zhengruifeng/SparkGBM/README.md

 From XGBoost we introduced:

-1, Second order gradient approximation of objective function
+1, Second order approximation of objective function

 2, L1/L2 regulation of weights to prevent overfitting